Club Fitting Process

 You are now ready to make your appointment with one of our fitting experts who will guide you to the optimal set of clubs designed just for you.

-Jane Frost Performance Center uses Trackman and ForeSight Launch Monitors and is proud to be a qualified fitting center for: Callaway; Mizuno; TaylorMade; Titleist; Edel Putters and Edel Wedges.
+Jane Frost Performance Center uses Trackman Launch Monitors and is proud to be a certified fitting center for: Callaway; Cleveland; Mizuno; TaylorMade; Srixon; Titleist; XXIO; PLUS Edel Custom Putters and Edel Custom Wedges.
 For more information about Edel please visit www.edelgolf.com